Team-Glare/calorieApp_server/README.md

 ![WhatsApp Image 2021-09-28 at 2 48 00 PM](https://user-images.githubusercontent.com/25662536/135546154-cfae1d2e-439a-4edc-b0bb-57f693ef5a83.jpeg)

-BurnOut is an easy to use application that keeps track of a user's daily calories gained and burnt.
-It can help the user to set goals such as weight loss/gain.
-Users can edit their profile by entering their height, weight, goal and target-weight.
+BurnOut is an easy to use application that keeps track of a user's daily calories - gained and burnt.
+It can help the user to set goals such as weight loss or gain.
+Users can edit their profile by entering their height, weight, goal and targeted-weight.
 Users can enroll into numerous programs involving fitness such as yoga classes and workout sessions.
-Users can now connect with their friends by sending a friend-request and share their progress.
+They can also connect with their friends by sending a friend-request and share their progress.
 This document provides a major perspective for the users to understand and take up the project as an Open source software and add on multiple features before releasing to the market.
-Also, the document aids the developers in understanding the code and acts as a reference point for continuing the project.
+This repo aids the developers in understanding the code and acts as a reference point for continuing the project.

 # Table of Contents